Leshan: Tourist attractions

 In 1996, the Mount Emei Scenic Area, including the Leshan Giant Buddha, the largest stone-carved buddha in the world, which was declared a World Heritage Site by UNESCO.
-Next door to the Leshan Giant Buddha is the Oriental Buddha Park, a privately run cultural theme park, featuring thousands of reproductions of Buddha statues and Buddhist themed carvings.
+Next to the Leshan Giant Buddha is the Oriental Buddha Park, a privately run cultural theme park, featuring thousands of reproductions of Buddha statues and Buddhist themed carvings.
 Mount Emei is located within the county-level city of Emeishan, which is under the administrative jurisdiction of Leshan.

 The ancestral home of Chinese writer, academic and politician Guo Moruo is preserved in the Shawan District of Leshan.